pysmo/pysmo/docs/developing/contributing.md

 correct output.
 In most instances, it actually makes sense to write the test case first ([test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)).

-The tests in pysmo are in the `tests` folder, where we keep the structure identical to the pysmo source in the `pysmo` folder.
+The tests in pysmo are in the `tests` folder, where we keep the structure somewhat similar to the pysmo source in the `pysmo` folder.
 Hence we add the following content to the `tests/test_functions.py` file:

 ```python title="tests/test_functions.py" linenums="27" hl_lines="3-8"
 --8<-- "docs/snippets/test_functions.py:27:34"